Training structure

 Description

-This EU aims to provide a broad overview of emerging quantitative interdisciplinary fields in the biosciences, ranging from cutting-edge experimental techniques in microscopy and synthetic biology, to systems approaches.
+This course unit aims to provide a broad overview of emerging quantitative interdisciplinary fields in biosciences, ranging from cutting-edge experimental techniques in microscopy and synthetic biology to systemic approaches.

-In an innovative way, these methodological aspects will be presented in the context of biological and biophysical concepts such as the robustness and optimality of biological systems, gene regulation and the fundamental principles underlying membrane and genome organization.
+In an innovative way, these methodological aspects will be presented in the context of biological and biophysical concepts such as the robustness and optimality of biological systems, gene regulation, and the fundamental principles underlying the organization of membranes and the genome.

-The main topics will first be introduced with traditional lectures and will be developed through individual or team projects where students will learn to apply specific techniques through examples, and see how these can be used to explore specific biological questions.
-These projects will involve bibliographical studies, the use of existing code or the development of new code (depending on the student's experience) and will make up half of the final assessment.
+The main topics will first be introduced through traditional lectures and then developed through individual or team projects, where students will learn to apply specific techniques through examples and see how these can be used to explore specific biological questions.
+These projects will involve bibliographic studies, the use of existing code, or the development of new code (depending on the student's experience) and will constitute half of the final assessment.

 Objectives